 Berkeley is small enough that you can meet many voters personally, if you work hard at it.
 If you can inspire people and convince them you’ll do the best job representing them, you have a shot.

-There are about 14,000 residents per council district, and City Council races are often decided by just a few hundred votes (especially in off-year elections without a presidential race, like this one).
+There are about 14,000 residents per council district, and City Council races are often decided by just a few hundred votes.

 So you don’t need a long political history… just get out there and meet people, go door to door, participate in the community, get people to host neighborhood coffees for you, etc. Public financing levels the playing field greatly… you can spend more of your time with voters, and on the issues, not fundraising.